 This Law prescribes:

-2) the competence of institutions involved in the trade in
+2) the competence of authorities involved in the trade in biofuel;

-3) the State assistance for the production of biofuel;
+3) the State aid for the production of biofuel;

 (1) The Cabinet shall: